xbyrne/wd_xp_methods/README.md

 The details of how these cases are ascertained (e.g. which classifications are included) are given in the docstrings of the `check_{dataset}` functions.

 Running the script `scripts/evaluate_existing_methods.py` outputs the numbers of polluted/non-polluted/unknown WDs claimed by each of the previous works to be polluted.
-The program still runs if the Kao+24 selection is not available.
+The program still runs if the Kao+24 selection is not available. -->

-## Data selection

-### Obtaining WD candidate sample

-To obtain a good sample of WDs whose XP spectra to analyse, we use the query in `src/queries/gf21.sql` to obtain data from the catalogue of Gentile Fusillo+21 (hereafter GF+21).
-This query uses similar selection criteria to PC+24.:

-1. 1. `phot_bp_n_obs` >= 10  (Andrae+23)
-   2. `phot_rp_n_obs` >= 15  (^)
-2. `visibility_periods_used` >= 10  (Lindegren+18)

-We used TOPCAT to obtain the interim sample, which is saved to `data/interim/gf21_filtered.csv` and contains 1 070 932 rows.

-### Obtaining XP spectra for sample

-We now obtain the XP spectra for the subset of those objects which actually have available spectra yet.
-Visiting https://gaia.aip.de/query/, we must first upload a VOtable.
-This is created by `scripts/make_gf21_votable.py`, which creates the file `data/interim/gf21_ids.xml`.

-Upload this .xml file to Gaia@AIP at the above link under 'Upload VOTable' (NB: you probably need an account), and name it gf21_filtered.
-It should then appear in the 'Job list' panel, and finish uploading after about a minute.
-Copy the query in `src/queries/gaia_aip_xp.sql` into the SQL query box, making sure to replace `<username>` with your actual username.
-Change the Table name field to `xp`, and change the Queue time to 5 minutes.
-When I do this, it takes about 50 seconds to complete the join.

-After the job is complete, click the Download tab and download the csv file (which may a minute or two to assemble as the table is about 4GB).
-Save the file to `data/external/xp.csv`.
-It should have 107 164 rows, one for every WD candidate with available Gaia XP spectra.

-### Process XP spectra

-Now that we have the XP coefficients downloaded, we need to get them into a nicer form than a .csv file.
-This is achieved by the `process_xp.py` program, which creates `data/interim/xp_coeffs.npz`.
-This file contains:
-- `ids` -- the Gaia EDR3 IDs
-- `xp` -- the XP coefficients
-- `xp_err` -- the errors on the XP coefficients
-- `is_polluted` -- whether the object is identified as polluted (see 'Evaluating previous methods' above)

-This file also contains a function (`sample_xp_spectra`) to convert the XP coefficients to ordinary, flux-vs-wavelength spectra, using the `GaiaXPy` package (Gaia Collaboration, Montegriffo+22).

-#### TODO: upload the data/external folder to zenodo when project done.
+# TODO: upload the data/external folder to zenodo when project done.

-## Applying methods

-### UMAP & tSNE

-The program `scripts/umap_tsne_xp.py` runs UMAP and tSNE on the sample's XP spectra.
-A couple of data normalisation methods are found in the `scripts/preprocessors.py` file, including normalising by the G flux (as in Kao+24) or by the L2 norm (as in PC+24).
-The results don't seem to be affected very strongly by the normalisation chosen.

-The UMAP and tSNE embeddings of the XP spectra an be found in `data/processed/umap_xp.npz` and `tsne_xp.npz`.

 ## References